Guang000/FD2/README.md

 * Code will be released soon!
 * June 2026: Our paper has been accepted to ECCV 2026!
-* March 2026: The preprint was released.
+* March 2026: Preprint was released.

 ## 🎯 Key Contributions